-The more you edit and revise, the easier it will become.
+The more you edit and revise, the easier it becomes.
 Familiarity produces recognition.
 You will quickly become adept at spotting repeated words, "to be" words, and misplaced modifiers.
 At first, however, you must diligently look for them!

-Most importantly, asking the following questions of your student's composition will address his or her two biggest stumbling blocks to success:
+Most importantly, asking the following questions of your students' compositions addresses the two biggest stumbling blocks to success: